nekoyamao/keyboards/claw44/readme.md

 Flashing example for this keyboard:

-    To use QMK Tool Box to flash firmware
+    Drag-and-drop firmware in DFU mode

 ## Bootloader